Advising & Applications now open for Summer 2025, Fall 2025, and Academic Year 2025-26. Click here to get started

 Countries may close their borders or place restrictions on travel in order to mitigate the spread of COVID-19 should there be another outbreak.
 ASA reserves the right to discourage or restrict students’ personal travel outside the host city or country if we feel it is necessary to protect the health and safety of participants, staff, and the local host community.
 Participants will be notified via email of any restrictions on travel with as much advance notice as possible.

-The Department of State provides extensive information about how to prepare for a crisis abroad and information can be found here.
+The Department of State provides extensive information about how to prepare for a crisis abroad and information:

 Cancellation Policy